2 plates of springy arugula salad with lemon mint dressing

 Calories: 212kcalCarbohydrates: 11gProtein: 7gFat: 17gSaturated Fat: 3gPolyunsaturated Fat: 3gMonounsaturated Fat: 10gTrans Fat: 1gCholesterol: 5mgSodium: 47mgPotassium: 259mgFiber: 3gSugar: 6gVitamin A: 664IUVitamin C: 22mgCalcium: 94mgIron: 1mg

-Keyword arugula pea salad, lemon mint dressing, spring salad
+Keyword arugula pea salad, lemon mint dressing, spinach arugula salad, spring salad, strawberries and peas

 Tried this recipe?Let us know how it was!